 An employer who has had in New York State employment 1 or more employees on each of at least 30 days in any calendar year shall be a "covered employer" subject to the Disability Benefits Law after the expiration of 4 weeks following the 30th day of such employment.
 These 30 days of employment need not be consecutive days but must be work days of employment in one calendar year.
-In addition to the above-stated provisions, effective January 1, 1984, employers of personal or domestic employees in a private home are subject if they employ at least one employee who works 40 or more hours per week for that one employees.)
+In addition to the above-stated provisions, effective January 1, 1984, employers of personal or domestic employees in a private home are subject if they employ at least one employee who works 40 or more hours per week for that one employer.
+(NOTE: Prior to January 1, 1984, employers are subject only if they have 4 or more employees.)
 Each covered employer must post and maintain conspicuously at the place or places of business a prescribed form, Notice of Compliance, stating the provisions have been made for the payment of Disability Benefits to all eligible employees.
 To obtain the Notice of Compliance, please contact your Disability Insurance Carrier.